 With the pressure on families today, our children need our hugs, reassurance, and wisdom more than ever.
 It is also imperative for us to communicate to our children and grandchildren that we love them and accept them, even though we may not accept their behavior.
 In today’s broken world, Satan’s purpose is to destroy the family.
 It is important that we, as grandparentss, pray God will give the mothers and fathers of our dear children godly wisdom in the monumental task of teaching and guiding our grandchildren in the ways of the Lord.

 Do your children and grandchildren see an authenticity and sincerity about you in your relationship with God?
 What a blessing it would be for me to hear my children and grandchildren say, “I want to have a relationship with the Lord like parents and grandparents modeled for me.”
 I hope I can say in the years to come, “I have no greater joy than to hear that my children and grandchildren are walking in the truth” (3 John 1:4).

 - What kind of memories will my children and grandchildren have of me?

 - Do I want my children and grandchildren to imitate my spiritual life?

 - Will they want my Jesus?

-Dear Lord, forgive me when I have not taken the time to be in your word or modeled the life of a godly mother or grandmother.
-Help me to take the time to read and meditate on your word every day so I will reflect your face in the heart of my children and grandchildren.
+Dear Lord, forgive me when I have not taken the time to be in your Word or modeled a godly life.
+Help me to take the time to read and meditate on your Word every day so I will reflect your face in the heart of my children and grandchildren.
 Help me to be a godly example, teaching them to live lives of truth with integrity, authenticity, and seriousness.
 Help me to give sound, wise, wholesome counsel and guidance, encouraging my them to know and follow Christ wholeheartedly.
 In Jesus’ name, Amen.